 The developer SOLIDSPACE is working on their behalf as an enabler in the process.

 Having the end users, the architect and the enabling developer working as a team from the beginning ensures quality of design and cost certainty.
 We work with the end user after the shell is finished to design bespoke interiors to meet their own requirements and taste.

 Located in North West London, the project consists of two new rear extensions and a whole house refurbishment.

 The extensions both have a mono-pitch roof that faces together to minimise the impact on the boundaries of the property, whilst creating airy, high ceiling spaces.
 The stand alone extension houses a sauna, changing room and office space, and the other, a family snug area.

 The ground floor layout was reconfigured to create a large open living space with a 'pod' storage unit in the middle.
 This enabled the space to be opened or closed in order to give flexibility to family life.

 A ground floor rear and loft extension to an existing terraced house in the docklands area of East London.

 The ground floor layout was reorganised and extended to produce a spacious, open plan living and kitchen area.
 The previously dark living space to the rear of the house was opened up with a large roof light and sliding rear doors.
 An additional bedroom and en suite shower room were created in the new zinc clad loft extension.
 Every nook was filled with much needed storage.

-By opening up the central part of the house and adding a side infill extension, the kitchen and living area are now connected and to the garden area beyond.
+Situated in West London, the project consists of opening up the central part of the house and adding a side infill extension, so that the kitchen and living area are now connected to the garden area beyond.